Former Wild Child Finds Faith and Purpose in Life

 After being trapped in guilt and shame over her actions, finally, it was her faith that she rediscovered in Melbourne that helped her forgive herself.
 That was when she decided she would do something to help other girls avoid making the same mistakes she did.
 To that effect, she wrote her story and published it in a book, Walking Out Of Secret Shame, in 2012.
 It has sold more than 7000 copies.

-Last year, she founded Dayspring New Life Centre, a shelter for young girls and women going through unplanned pregnancy.
+In 2014, she founded Dayspring New Life Centre, a shelter for young girls and women going through unplanned pregnancy.
 It is, she says, a secular outfit.
 The idea is to let women facing a pregnancy crisis know that there are options other than abortion.

 Jennifer is now happily married and has a 4-year-old daughter.